Particular/PlatformContainerExamples/kubernetes/README.md

 All of the resources in this example are applied to the `particular-platform-example` namespace.

-### RabbitMQ
+### RabbitMQ broker

-RabbitMQ, using conventional routing and quorum queues is used as the transport in this example.
 The RabbitMQ instance is deployed to the cluster using the [RabbitMQ Kubernetes Cluster Operator](https://www.rabbitmq.com/kubernetes/operator/operator-overview).

+### RabbitMQ Transport

+RabbitMQ, using conventional routing and quorum queues, is used as the transport in this example.

 The default host, user, and password secrets created by the operator are used to generate [the transport connection string](https://docs.particular.net/transports/rabbitmq/connection-settings#transport-layer-security-support) using a [dependent environment variable](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/).

 ### ServiceControl Error and ServiceControl Audit